microsoft/vscode-docs/docs/cpp/config-linux.md

 ## Set a watch

-Sometimes you might want to keep track of the value of a variable as your program executes.
-You can do this by setting a **watch** on the variable.
+To keep track of the value of a variable as your program executes, set a **watch** on the variable.

 1. Place the insertion point inside the loop.
 In the **Watch** window, click the plus sign and in the text box, type `word`, which is the name of the loop variable.
 Now view the Watch window as you step through the loop.

    ![Watch window](images/cpp/watch-window.png)

-1. Add another watch by adding this statement before the loop: `int i = 0;`.
-Then, inside the loop, add this statement: `++i;`.
-Now add a watch for `i` as you did in the previous step.

 1. To quickly view the value of any variable while execution is paused on a breakpoint, you can hover over it with the mouse pointer.